TomSumner28/merchant-data/README.md

 ## Dashboard features

-The dashboard presents several visual reports:
+The dashboard presents several visual reports and uses a dark theme:

 - Number of merchants in each deal stage
 - Merchants per region